enctl/cqrs-es-kafka/README.md

 As for the query part, you can test it by GET the following REST endpoint:
  `http://localhost:9090/profiles`

-You can also check the messages as it passes through Rabbit using the Rabbit Admin console
+You can also check the messages as it passes through Kafka using the `./topic-console-consumer` utility